 Proteins are loaded from PDB files.
-Atoms, non-polymer chemicals and bonds can be loaded and displayed in various colour schemes: chain id, atom, residue, etc. Proteins also contain the amino acid sequences of the individual chains.
-Sequences that can be used to query glycosylation sites, or functional regions of the protein.
+Atoms, non-polymer chemicals and bonds can be loaded and displayed in various color schemes: chain id, atom, residue, etc. Proteins also contain the amino acid sequences of the individual chains.
+These sequences can be used to query glycosylation sites, or functional regions of the protein.

 Glycans are small proteins that are attached to an existing protein of the assembly.
 Individual glycan trees are loaded from PDB files and attached to the glycosylation sites of the specified protein.
 By default, glycans are attached to all available glycosylation sites, but a set of specific sites can be specified.

 Glycan tree models located in the python sdk test folder were generated with Glycam Builder.